 DOG BITE STATISTICS

-Each year, approximately 14,025 United States citizens are hospitalized due to dog bite injuries.
+Approximately 14,025 United States citizens are hospitalized yearly due to dog bite injuries.
 Not all injuries require hospitalization, however, as there are approximately 4.5 million dog bite occurrences each year nationwide.
 Nearly one out of five of these dog bites becomes infected.

 In 2019, there were 48 dog bite-related fatalities nationwide:

 - Pitbull breeds were responsible for 33 of these deaths

 - Mixed-breed dogs were responsible for six of these deaths